 I think the provision stating that if LBP goes bankrupt the rights shall revert to Author upon payment of $100 and the agreement would terminate without notice means that if LBP goes bankrupt or liquidates, $100 would be the “fair market value” in order to receive the right of publication.
 And since you are a one-person company with one-person resources, what about illness, or major distraction of a personal nature in addition to bankruptcy and liquidation?

 Yes, $100 would be the “fair market value.”
 Honestly, if I go bankrupt, I would most likely just give the files to you along with the rights to republish as you wish because your $100 would be the least of my worries.
-Yes, you are taking a chance since I’m a one-person operation so that’s something you just need to decide if it’s worth it for you or not.
+Yes, you are taking a chance since I’m a one-person operation (with a freelance designer and freelance evaluator/marketing assistant) so that’s something you just need to decide if it’s worth it for you or not.

 Who determines the original cost of production?
 And I don't understand the reference to “the plates” because from what I understand, there’s only Amazon and digital distribution on-demand printing rather than mechanical printing.